 — Bad: “How easy was it to complete the form?… Which of the 3 options would you choose?…”

 — Good: “What are your thoughts about completing the form?…

 What would you do next?… Tell me about your consideration process when purchasing new software?…”

 - You need to shut up and listen.

 If Pacman was a pie chart, proportionally you should talk for the mouth slice, the user should talk for the rest of Pacman slice.

 Listening, processing and asking questions is hard - it’s proper mental juggling.

 Use a mindmap or a simple list of questions to structure things to help prompt you and allow for more of a natural flow.

 Don’t write everything down - it should be a conversation.
 You want people to be at ease, and if you are constantly writing things down they might feel like they are being tested.

-Record the conversation and use transcription software - check out
+Record the conversation and use transcription software.